Rustic-stone-and-log-storage-shed-attached-to-log-cabin-wall-stone-foundation-and-lower-walls-with-thick-beige-clay-mortar-scaled

 Sand

-• What to look for: Gritty, coarse sand works best—avoid fine dust-like sand if possible
+• What to look for: Gritty, coarse sand (avoid fine dust)

 Straw or Grass Fibers (Optional)